silviamaggi/smd-com/_posts/2019-01-23-shutter-hub-open-2018.md

   - london
   - uk
 description: "Two pictures of mine are part of the Shutter Hub exhibition in London and Amsterdam between October 2018 and January 2019."
-featured-image: feat-JayneLloyd_ShutterHubOPEN_PhotoMonth_ExhibitionTheOldTrumanBrewery_7069.jpg
+featimage: true
+featimage-alt: "The pictures exhibited at The Old Truman Brewery on a white wall"
+featimage-class: 'u-featured'
+featimage-name: 'feat-JayneLloyd_ShutterHubOPEN_PhotoMonth_ExhibitionTheOldTrumanBrewery_7069'
+image-caption: true
+featimage-caption-desc: 'Credit - Jayne Lloyd / Shutter Hub at Photomonth, The Old Truman Brewery, London'
 ---
 <p class="lead">It's a pleasure to announce that I partecipated as a contributor at the <em>Shutter Hub Open Exhibition 2018</em>, which took place in London and Amsterdam.</p>

 <!--more-->

-{% include pattern-figure-featured.html image="/assets/images/feat-JayneLloyd_ShutterHubOPEN_PhotoMonth_ExhibitionTheOldTrumanBrewery_7069.jpg" caption="Credit: Jayne Lloyd / Shutter Hub at Photomonth, The Old Truman Brewery, London" width="1200" height="500" %}

 Presenting 150 photographers, and over 200 full tabloid sized newspaper prints, the exhibition debuted in October 2018 at [The Old Truman Brewery in London](https://www.trumanbrewery.com/){:title="Go to the Old Truman Brewery website"}, part of Photomonth London.